HarshanaRK/AI--Powered-cybersecurity-threat-detection-system/README.md

-# AI-Powered-cybersecurity-threat-detection-system
-Got it!
-I can help you **rewrite your README** so it matches your **SOC Analyst-focused AI Cybersecurity Threat Detection project**.
-Here’s a polished version tailored for your project:

----

 # AI-Powered Cybersecurity Threat Detection System

 This project implements an AI-powered system to detect cybersecurity threats across multiple domains, including **network anomalies, malware, and phishing emails**.
 The system leverages machine learning models to identify potential threats in test data and can be easily extended for real-world applications.

----

 ## Features